deepanshs/csdmpy/docs/source/index.rst

 The main objective of this python module is to facilitate an easy import and export of the CSD model serialized files for Python users.
-Moreover, the module utilizes Python libraries such as Numpy and Scipy and therefore empowers the end users to process or visualize the imported datasets with any third party package(s) compatible with Numpy and Scipy.
+Moreover, the module utilizes Python libraries such as Numpy and Scipy and therefore allowing the end users to process or visualize the imported datasets with any third party package(s) compatible with Numpy and Scipy.

 .. toctree::
     :maxdepth: 2
     :caption: Table of Contents
     :name: mastertoc

-    :numbered:
+    CSD_model
     requirement
     installation
-    CSD_model
     getting_started
     examples/examples
-    independent_variable
-    startingFromScrach
     examples/A fun example
     referenceAPI

+..    independent_variable
+..    startingFromScrach

 ------------------
 Indices and tables